Migraine Headaches: Migraine refers to headaches that share characteristic symptoms.

 - interruptions, for example, missing a meal, in your diet

 - hormonal changes

-- exercise, sex, and other activities that are intense
+- exercise, sex, and other intense activities

-However, migraines often occur with no trigger.
+However, migraines can occur with no trigger.

 Migraine Headache Prevention